How Israel was duped as Hamas planned devastating assault

 A commando unit attacked the Israeli army's southern Gaza headquarters and jammed its communications, preventing personnel from calling commanders or each other, the source said.

-The final part involved moving hostages to Gaza, mostly achieved early in the attack, the source close to Hamas said.
+The final part involved moving hostages to Gaza, mostly achieved early in the attack, a source close to Hamas said.

 In one well-publicised hostage taking, fighters abducted party-goers fleeing a rave near the kibbutz of Re'im near Gaza.
 Social media footage showed dozens of people running through fields and on a road as gunshots were heard.